 The use of runners of any type, cloth or plastic, is not permitted.
 Using a runner greatly increases the risk of personal injury due to tripping and is therefore not allowed.

-Decorations attached to the seats of the church must be attached by non-scratching plastic clips.
-Tape of any kind is not permitted to attach decorations.
+Decorations may not be attached to any of the seats.
 Electric candles and lights are inappropriate for a church wedding ceremony and therefore are not to be used.

 Family members, friends and guests We strongly encourage you to involve family members and friends as readers, ushers, altar servers, (and during a Wedding Mass), Extraordinary Ministers of the Eucharist, and presenters of the bread and wine.